astrohart/MFR/MFR.Engines.Replacement/README.md

-NOTE: The `value` parameter MAY contain whitespace. this is the case, then the text found by the
+NOTE: The `value` parameter MAY contain whitespace. this the case, then the text found by the
 `pattern`
 just gets deleted, which is okay in this instance.